Christine Kindon

-Christine Kindon (October 1949), is a female retired swimmer who competed for England.
+Christine Kindon married name Christine Brown (born October 1949), is a female retired swimmer who competed for England.

-Swimming career
+Biography

 Kindon was ranked the number one backstroke swimmer in Northumberland and Durham during the early part of 1966 which led to her becoming a full international after being selected for the England team.

-She represented England in the backstroke events, at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.
+She represented the England team in the backstroke events, at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.

 She was a member of the Hartlepool Swimming Club.
+Kindon married in 1970 and swam under her married name of Brown thereafter.